avaniausekar/avaniausekar.github.io/_posts/2023-04-25-process-creation.markdown

          |-- ls(zombie)
 {% endhighlight %}

 At this point `ls` is actually a zombie process!
-That means it’s dead, but it’s waiting around for me in case I want to check on its return value (using the wait system call.)
+That means it’s dead, but it’s waiting around for the parent in case the parent wants to check on its (child's) return value (using the wait system call.)
 Once I get its return value, I will really be all alone again.

 {% highlight ruby %}
 my parent